TCGInc/gsachallenge/README.md

    on-line, after which you can access the local copy of the FDA Recall interactive map at http://localhost:8888/

+ * NOTE: The resulting docker images have two mount points: /gsac for the source code and /var/lib/postgres/9.4/main for the PostgreSQL database.
+The easiest way to initialize these mount points is to copy the directories from the completed docker file system.
+The purpose of using the volume points is to allow updating the source code and persisting data across docker environments.

 ### How to get started (manually) ###

 Installing the FDA Recall Interactive Map from scratch is a bit more